The CDC’s Eviction Moratorium

 Also Read: What Are Tenant Rights?

-NOTICE: My Case Helper will continue to post updates on extensions and eviction updates.
-Follow our Facebook page to get updates immediately sent to your feed.
+Follow our Facebook page to get updates sent directly to your feed.

 Who Does This Affect?